grafana/grafana/docs/sources/enterprise/saml.md

 > Only available in Grafana v7.3+

-By default Grafana allows only SP-initiated login (when user logs in with SAML from the Grafana).
-If you want to allow users log in into Grafana directly from the IdP page, set `allow_idp_initiated` config option to `true` and configure `relay_state` to the same value as specified in the IdP configuration.
+By default Grafana allows only service provider (SP) initiated logins (when user logs in with SAML via Grafana's login page).
+If you want to allow users log in into Grafana directly from your identity provider (IdP), set the `allow_idp_initiated` configuration option to `true` and configure `relay_state` to the same value as specified in the IdP configuration.

-IdP-initiated SSO has some security risks, so make sure you understand that dangers before enabling this feature.
-When using IdP-initiated SSO, Grafana recieves unsolicited SAML request and can't verify that login flow was started by the user.
-It's not possible also to detect whether SAML message has been stolen or replaced.
-Because of this, IdP-initiated SSO is vulnerable to the Login CSRF and Man-in-the-Middle attacks.
-Therefore, IdP-initiated SSO is not recommended and should be disabled whenever possible.
+IdP-initiated SSO has some security risks, so make sure you understand the risks before enabling this feature.
+When using IdP-initiated SSO, Grafana receives unsolicited SAML requests and can't verify that login flow was started by the user.
+This makes it hard to detect whether SAML message has been stolen or replaced.
+Because of this, IdP-initiated SSO is vulnerable to login cross-site request forgery (CSRF) and man in the middle (MITM) attacks.
+We do not recommend using IdP-initiated SSO and keeping it disabled whenever possible.

 ### Single Logout